I use plenty of apps in my own ecommerce stores. But oh boy, I hate their pricing plans. I hate them all…

 We, online entrepreneurs, are constantly striving for a better version of ourselves and our stores.

-One the surface we use apps to increase conversion rates, save time and make our customers happier.
+On the surface we use apps to increase conversion rates, save time, and make our customers happier.

 We want to create more sales and make more money.

-Ninety-nine percent of the apps out there claim to focus on the above point.
-However, in using those apps we get charged in every possible way apart from on the extra sales they make us.
+Ninety-nine percent of the apps out there claim to focus on the above-mentioned point.
+However, in using those apps we get charged in every possible way apart from what we’re chrged on the extra sales they make us.